TedHusted/awake/awake.md/awake.md

 Sun: It was even easier for you and I, Ji-woo, since our originals were unmarried. — From the meeting invitation, I take it that Taedong did not challenge our plan to utilize China.”

+The three guests all nod, almost smiling.

 Ki: To convince the Supreme Leader, we need to provide hard data to backup our projections of the number of units we can export to China.

 Sun: I can manufacture the data we need, and it will be accepted as fact. — To meet our goals, we will need more resources than we can buy from the black market.
 We have our own Omnibot force to prepare in addition to supplying China with workers.

-Choi: Is it time to move on the Vanir and use Elysium as our staging ground?
+Choi: The salvaged tanker is full with siphoned hydrogen.
+Is it time to move on the Vanir and use Elysium as our staging ground?

 ***